Music Box Tour

-The Music Box Tour was the debut concert tour in 1993 by American singer-songwriter Mariah Carey, in support of her Diamond-certified third studio album, Music Box (1993).
-It is Carey's first headlining tour, visiting six cities in the United States.
-The tour lasted seven shows, starting on November 3, 1993 in Miami, Florida, and ended on December 10, 1993 in New York City.
+The Music Box Tour was the debut concert tour in 1993 by American singer-songwriter Mariah Carey, in supporting her Diamond-certified third studio album, Music Box (1993).
+It was Carey’s first headlining tour, visiting six cities in the United States.
+The tour lasted seven shows, starting on 3 November in Miami (Florida) and ending on 10 December in New York City (New York).